 A number of graduates have opted for further study, either at MSc or PhD level, at institutions across the UK.

 Others have chosen to work for national and multinational companies.
 Recent examples include companies in the financial, media and marketing sectors with destinations including Deloitte, PwC and Virgin.

-There is an off-site residential field-course for five days in year two, as part of the Field Studies of the Natural and Built Environment core module.
+In your second year you will take part in an off-site residential field-course for five days as part of the Field Studies of the Natural and Built Environment core module.